ceelch/Dynamic-systems-and-control/README.md

 # Dynamic-systems-and-control

-This repository deals with issues of dynamic systems and control systems.
+This repository deals with issues of dynamic systems and control systems (In English or Spanish).

 ## Developed by